 So, as per Coulomb’s law, the force experienced by the unit positive charge is:

 Here, we have considered that the medium is air or vacuum in which we placed both charge Q1 and unit positive charge.
-The force experienced by the unit positive charge is the measurement of the electric field of Q1 at the point where we have placed the unit positive charge.
+The force experienced by the unit positive charge is the estimation of the electric field of of Q1 at the point where we have put the unit positive charge.

 This force vector is denoted by .
-The term is known as electric field intensity or electric field strength.
+The term is known as electric field intensity or electric field quality.

-Now, we place an object of charge Q2 coulombs at same point where, unit positive charge was placed.
+Now, we put an object of charge Q2 coulombs at same point where, unit positive charge was set.

 Two positively charged objects repel each other, two negatively charged objects repel each other and two oppositely charged objects attract each other with force .

 This attraction or repulsion force can be written as:

 So, the vector of electric field , decides how unequivocally an electric charge is shocked or pulled in by the charge which has made the electric field.

 When we place the nonexistent unit positive charge in an electric field, the unit positive charge begins moving because of electrostatic power of the field.
 The unit charge either comes nearer or goes far, contingent on the idea of the charge, by which the field is made.